-The salary for this post is £9.09 per hour.
-Relief contract - Work as and when required.
+The salary for this post is £7.89 per hour .
+Relief post, working as and when required with no guaranteed hours of work.

 Pension provisions for employees

 The Salvation Army currently provides a Defined Contribution Scheme for Employees and Relief workers.